a-schaefers/themelios/README.md

 [root@nixos:~] STARTOVER=1 POOL=zroot themelios foo bar
 ```

+While Themelios aims to fail gracefully, if the initial bootstrap fails and if there is not an error in your nix files, one commonly known cause of failure is use of fetchTarball.
+Using fetchTarball does not work during new NixOS installations.
+This is not Themelios' fault!
+Here's the NixOS bug that is already reported: https://github.com/NixOS/nix/issues/2405

 ## Build Themelios into a custom NixOS rescue iso
 Save the following somewhere on an already existing NixOS install as iso.nix:
 ```nix